riotkit-org/ci-utils/README.md

 Requires Python 3.6+, Bash, Docker, MySQL client, nc (regarding what you need to use).
 Only basic shell utils and basic Python libraries are used, so the requirements should be met easily by any environment.

 Works with any CI, incl.
-Travis CI, Jenkins, Circle CI, Gitlab CI, Boautomate.
+Travis CI, Jenkins, Circle CI, Gitlab CI.

 ### Stability